-Tabitha began her dance training at the Andover School of Ballet and continued with Jeannette Neill Dance Studio’s Boston Youth Moves program.
+Tabitha began her dance training at the Andover School of Ballet and continued with the Jeannette Neill Dance Studio’s Boston Youth Moves pre-professional program.
 She received her BFA in Modern Dance from the University of the Arts in Philadelphia, where she had the pleasure of performing works by Bob Fosse, Louis Johnson, Merrian Soto and Brian Sanders, among others.
-Tabitha was also a member of the first college group to perform Martha Graham’s “Panorama” within a Graham Company program.
+Tabitha was also a member of the first college group to perform Martha Graham’s “Panorama” within a Martha Graham Company program.
 She was a part of the university’s Choreography Emphasis Program and received the Dance Faculty Recognition Award for Excellence in Dance.
-Tabitha has attended dance workshops and festivals including Jacobs Pillow Dance Festival, Windhover Spreads its Wings, and The Limon Summer Workshop.
+Tabitha has attended dance workshops and festivals including Jacob's Pillow Dance Festival, Windhover Spreads its Wings, and The Limon Summer Workshop.
 She has been a member of the Windhover Dance Company in Rockport MA, performing works by modern dance pioneer Doris Humphrey and others.
-She has also performed with Dusan Tynek Dance Theater in QUARRY DANCE 1 and 3, and spent 3 years as a soloist with Urbanity Dance.
+She has also performed with Dusan Tynek Dance Theater in QUARRY DANCE 1 and 3, and spent 3 years as a soloist with Urbanity Dance in Boston.
 Tabitha currently dances with Deadfall Dance, Ipswich Moving Company, and Sokolow Now, and is also a Certified Yoga Teacher.
-This is her twelfth year of teaching at The Andover School of Ballet.
+This is her thirteenth year of teaching at The Andover School of Ballet.

 Lisa studied dance at University of Nevada Las Vegas, and at Dean College, in Franklin, MA, and received a B.A. in Dance from Dean College, where she choreographed for and performed with the Dean Dance Company and the Dean College Dance Team.
 She studied with master teachers such as Jill Silverman, Jean Wenzel, Nailah Randall-Bellinger, Lisa Pari, Maryanne Kodzis, Jil Matrisciano, Wyatt Jackson, Jay T. Jenkins, Derick K. Grant, Troy Powell, Dudley Williams, Kristin Horrigan and Kelly Peters, and others.
 She performed in the “Video Game Awards Show” at the Grand Garden Arena, while in Las Vegas, NV.
 Lisa also teaches dance in Kingston, NH, and has taught at the Haverhill YMCA.
-This is her ninth year of teaching at The Andover School of Ballet.
+This is her tenth year of teaching at The Andover School of Ballet.

 Ballet & Pointe, Progressing Ballet Technique